1dollarsteak/1dollarsteak.github.io/_posts/2020-05-04-Creating-a-virtual-lab.md

 upgrade and double the size (see below).

 ## Vm plan
+In the following table, I've written down a roughly calculated usage of my available hardware.
+If everything is operable at the given RAM size then I'll end up with 8 GB of memory available for the host or as a buffer.
+The disk sizes should be sufficient, as I don't see any big data in the used software.

 | Step | Hostname | RAM (GB) | Disk (GB) | CPU (Cores) | Use |
 | ---- | -------- | -------- | --------- | ----------- | ----------------- |